nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/platform-services/automation/use-of-mvel-in-automation-chains.md

 ## {{> anchor 'user-wrapper'}}User Wrapper

-The `CurrentUser` objects wraps useful functions to get information about the current user:
+The `CurrentUser` object wraps useful functions to get information about the current user:

 *   **CurrentUser.name**: Returns the user ID (used for logging in)